 It is important that all dogs, but especially puppies, are taught social skills that enable them to be confident, happy and safe in a range of environments and situations.
 From having household visitors to encountering other dogs, ensuring your puppy is equipped with key life skills will prevent difficult and sometimes concerning behavioural problems.

-With Covid-related restrictions beginning to ease, you should think about enrolling your dog in training classes.
-See our dog training page for more information, including games you can try at home and a list of The Kennel Club’s accredited instructors – some of whom may be holding virtual sessions in which you can participate from home.
+You should think about enrolling your dog in training classes.
+See our dog training page for more information, including games you can try at home and a list of The Kennel Club’s accredited instructors.

 Don’t throw the bag over fences, hang it on a tree or leave the bag on the ground.
 It is worth making a note of where the public bins are on your route so that you can dispose of the waste responsibly.
 If you notice that there aren’t any bins in your local area, please contact your local council to let them know.
 More information about this issue and being a responsible dog owner is available via our Canine Code.